-The Discover Natural Fibres Initiative itself was created in January 2010 as an outgrowth of the International Year of Natural Fibres 2009, declared by the United Nations General Assembly.
+The Discover Natural Fibres Initiative itself was launched in January 2010 as a result of the International Year of Natural Fibres 2009, proclaimed by the United Nations General Assembly.
 DNFI serves as a platform for information exchange, including statistics on fibre production and use, and by raising awareness of the benefits of natural fibre industries to the world economy, to the environment and all consumers.
 DNFI is recognised by FAO and listed on its website as a Natural Fibres Advisor and encourages future cooperation and projects between natural fibre organisations.

 Place: online and around the world